jameskicklighter/civ6-ai/README.md

 # civ6-ai
-A mod that seeks to improve the functionality of the AI for the game Hearts of Iron IV.
+A mod that seeks to improve the functionality of the AI for the game Civilization VI.